tomverbeure/math/README.md

 - [FpxxRSqrt](#fpxxrsqrt)
 - [Math Related Literature](#math-related-literature)

+# Getting Started

+This library is using SpinalHDL.

+If you want to run some of the code here, you first need to install that.

+Installation instructions can be found [here](https://spinalhdl.github.io/SpinalDoc-RTD/SpinalHDL/Getting%20Started/getting_started.html#how-to-start-programming-with-spinalhdl).

+Once one, run `./run.sh` to generate whichever unit you want to test.
+Edit this file if you want to run a different test.
+(All of this could be streamlined with a better `Makefile`...)

+Then run `make sim` to run a test.

 # Fpxx

 The Fpxx library is one that supports floating point operations for which the exponent and mantissa can be